wareya/nezuyomi/README.md

 s: Toggle scaling mode: fill -> fit -> 1:1 -> loop.
 Default: fill.

-d: Toggle reading direction.
+r: Toggle reading direction.
 Default: right-to-left.

+t: Toggle whether position is reset on new page.

+Arrows or EWDF (like WASD) to pan.
+Or scroll wheel.
+It's EWDF instead of WASD for personal reasons.
+Controls will be configurable later.

 ## OCR and OCR controls